DraconDev/go-templ-htmx-ex/NEXT_STEPS_PRIORITIZATION.md

 **Implementation effort:** ~3-4 days

-? do we need this, we just have the db,
+? do we need this, we just have the db, we can just use ai to write some queries, this would need an admin role

 ---